buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcCoveringTypeEnum.md

 # IfcCoveringTypeEnum

-This enumeration defines the range of different types of covering that can further specify an _IfcCovering_ or an _IfcCoveringType_.
+This enumeration defines the range of different types of covering that can further specify an _IfcCovering_ or an _IfcCoveringType_.<!-- end of definition -->

 > HISTORY New enumeration in IFC1.0

 { .change-ifc2x4}
 > IFC4 CHANGE The following enumerators have been added _MOLDING_, and _SKIRTINGBOARD_.

 ## Items